 Brand X Annual Marketing Budget = £159,375

 In short, by knowing the number of new customers that you need to attract and the cost you are prepared to spend on acquiring each new customer, you can find your marketing budget, look to the future and start planning.

 Step 5: Look to the future and plan your marketing strategy

-For the next blog in the series, we will explain how to allocate your budget across digital channels like website development, content, SEO, PPC, email marketing and social media in order to get the best use of your budget.
+For the next blog in the series, we explain how to allocate your digital marketing budget to smash eCommerce targets across SEO, PPC, social media, email marketing, content and website development.

 Thanks for reading